Data preparation

 You can find an example script that converts text data in Hugging Face Hub to the tokenized format.

 In this example, we will use a toy dataset clam004/antihallucination_dataset in Hugging Face Hub with the tokenizer from NousResearch/Nous-Hermes-2-Mixtral-8x7B-SFTmodel.
 The max sequence length of this model is 32768.
 To compare the differences between packing and padding, we will run the script twice with and without --packing.
 When packing is not applied, each example will be (left-)padded with the tokenizer's own pad token to keep the length of all examples consistent.
 Note that packing is used during training by default, and we recommend to use packing during the tokenization step by passing --packing in the example script.
+Also note that we shift labels internally for model training and you do not need to do this.

 • With packing,